 Supporting the mental wellbeing of employees shouldn’t be going viral – it should be standardised.

-By this point you’ve undoubtedly heard of American CEO Ben Congleton, whose inspirational response to employee Madalyn Parker supporting her decision to take two days off to focus on her mental health went viral last week.
+By this point you’ve undoubtedly heard of American CEO Ben Congleton, whose inspirational response to employee Madalyn Parker supporting her decision to take two days off to focus on her mental health went viral a while back.

 For those of you who haven’t, Madalyn sent her work team an email saying she was taking two days leave to focus on her mental health.
 The response she received from her CEO supported and commended her decision, saying ‘You are an example to us all, and help cut through the stigma so we can all bring our whole selves to work’.